43 Geography Trivia Questions [With Answers]

 Countries & Capitals Questions (1-11)

-Countries and capitals geography trivia on LearnClash covers everything from the world’s largest nations to obscure constitutional quirks that catch even well-traveled players.
-These 11 questions start with facts most people think they know, then escalate to details that redraw your mental map.
+Countries and capitals geography trivia on LearnClash runs from the world’s biggest nations to obscure constitutional quirks that catch even well-traveled players.
+These 11 start with facts you think you already own.
+Then they twist into details that redraw your mental map.

 1. What is the largest country in the world by area?
 (Easy)